CLUB HISTORY

 St. Margaret’s has the tradition of being a very social club.
 Many pubs have featured in the history of St. Margaret’s B.C., most notably The Surrey Tavern, Wandsworth Common; The John Company, Streatham; and The King of Sardinia, Tulse Hill.
 For over two decades, The Hand in Hand, Brixton Hill, has hosted the club most weeks, and The Selkirk, Tooting, has been another favourite for a fair few years.
 December 2023 saw the introduction of an annual Twelve Pubs of Christmas crawl of south London.

 Season 2023/24 has seen the club grow to over one hundred regular players, with eight league teams and a total of 72 fixtures.
 For the first time in decades St. Margaret’s has been able to field two ladies’ teams.
 Three pre-season friendlies were played: St. George’s University B.C. hosted St. Margaret’s once, and St. Margaret’s hosted Gosling’s B.C. twice.
+Two of our Men’s league teams won their divisions this season.
 The club sent a team of nine to the Yonex Bristol Swifts Cup in September 2023, and sent twice as many players in April 2024.
-St. Margaret’s held its own invitational tournament in June 2024 – the St. Margaret’s Cup.
+St. Margaret’s also held its own invitational tournament in June 2024 – the first St. Margaret’s Cup.
 There are plans to attend the Goslings International again in October 2024.

 If you have any information that you think might be of interest, about the club’s history, former members, or the history of badminton in south London, please drop us a line at archivist@stmaggs.co.uk.